computervision-xray-testing/pybalu/README.md

 # pybalu

-# py-balu  Python implementation for Balu, a computer vision, pattern recognition and image processing library.
+Python implementation for Balu, a computer vision, pattern recognition and image processing library.
 Originally implemented in matlab by Domingo Mery.